telerik/winforms-docs/telerik-presentation-framework/layout/layout-logic.md

 The measure stage calculates the RadElement __DesiredSize__ property. __DesiredSize__ is the minimum size that ensures that element content will not be clipped.

 >note  __DesiredSize__
-* By default[FillPrimitive]({%slug winforms/telerik-presentation-framework/primitives/fillprimitive%})can be drawn without clipping even with empty size.
+* By default [FillPrimitive]({%slug winforms/telerik-presentation-framework/primitives/fillprimitive%}) can be drawn without clipping even with empty size.
 DesiredSize for FillPrimitive is (0, 0) by default.
-* The DesiredSize for a[HostItem](E5579056-3A2D-43BA-A62E-D16F47051B66)(and indirectly for RadTextBoxElement) is determined by the size of the hosted control.
+* The DesiredSize for a [HostItem](E5579056-3A2D-43BA-A62E-D16F47051B66) (and indirectly for RadTextBoxElement) is determined by the size of the hosted control.
 By default the DesiredSize of a RadTextBoxElement is determined by the default size of the hosted TextBox.
 * The DesiredSize of RadLabel is determined by the Font and the Text property.>